quantum-ods/qmlcourse/qmlcourse/book/intro/en/prerequisite.md

 ## Machime Learning

 Finally, to talk about quantum machine learning, you need to have a good understanding the machine learning.
 [This course unit](../../ml/en/ml_intro.md) describes what different machine learning tasks have in common and how the various applications of machine learning models are put together like a jigsaw puzzle.
-This block, however, does not replace a good book or course on machine learning (like [Andrew Ng course](https://www.coursera.org/learn/machine-learning), [Yandex and MIPT specialization (RU)](https://datasciencecourse.ru/), [mlcourse.ai](https://mlcourse.ai) or [Machine Learning course at FKN HSE -- E. A. Sokolov (RU)](https://github.com/esokolov/ml-course-hse)) covering topics such as:
+This block, however, does not replace a good book or course on machine learning (like [Andrew Ng course](https://www.coursera.org/learn/machine-learning), [Yandex and MIPT specialization (RU)](https://datasciencecourse.ru/), [mlcourse.ai](https://mlcourse.ai), [Machine Learning course at FKN HSE -- E. A. Sokolov (RU)](https://github.com/esokolov/ml-course-hse) or [SHAD's Machine Learning Tutorial (RU)](https://ml-handbook.ru/)) covering topics such as:

 - teacher-assisted and non-teacher-assisted learning, reinforcement learning;
 - quality metrics in learning tasks with a teacher;